Multi-Architecture Multi-Expert Diffusion Models: Multi-Architecture Multi-Expert

-Based on the above observations in Section~\ref{sec:freq_analysis}, we propose the following significant hypothesis: \textit{By structuring the denoiser model with operations that vary according to each time-step interval, it could potentially enhance the efficiency of the diffusion model's learning process.} To validate this hypothesis, two key elements are needed: i) a denoiser architecture with the capacity to adjust the degree of its specialization towards either high or low frequencies, and ii) a strategy for varying the application of this tailored architecture throughout the diffusion process.
+Based on our frequency analysis for diffusion models, we propose the following significant hypothesis: \textit{By structuring the denoiser model with operations that vary according to each time-step interval, it could potentially enhance the efficiency of the diffusion model's learning process.} To validate this hypothesis, two key elements are needed: i) a denoiser architecture with the capacity to adjust the degree of its specialization towards either high or low frequencies, and ii) a strategy for varying the application of this tailored architecture throughout the diffusion process.